project64/project64/Docs/BUILDING.md

     * This is a hard requirement.
 It is used for the build step and requires the solution be a part of the Project64 git repository on disk.
 * Visual Studio 2015, 2017, or 2019 Community Edition
 * During installation, select the `Programming Languages/Visual C++` option in the Visual Studio 2015 installer, or
-* During installation, select the `Desktop development with C++` workload in Visual Studio 2017 and 2019
+* During installation, select the `Desktop development with C++` workload in Visual Studio 2017 and 2019 or newer

 ## Clone the repository